Toronto Magnetic and Meteorological Observatory: Meteorological service

 In 1853 the Royal Society's project was concluded, and the observatory was set to be abandoned.
 After a lengthy debate, the fledgling colonial government decided to take over its operation.
 Rather than disappearing like its three counterparts, the Toronto observatory was upgraded, and its mission was expanded as it became a meteorological station (see Meteorological Service of Canada) under the direction of the Ministry of Marine and Fisheries.
 During the expansion, the original buildings were replaced with a permanent structure.

 The new building was designed in 1853 by local architect Frederick Cumberland, who was also working on the design of University College, which was being built just north of the Observatory to replace King's College.
-The new observatory design called for a stone building, with an attached tower containing the theodolite.
+The new observatory design called for a stone building, with an attached tower containing the transit theodolite.
 The new building was completed in 1855, and stood directly opposite the entrance of today's Convocation Hall.

 During its time as a meteorological station, the observatory collected reports from 312 observation stations in Canada and another 36 in the United States.
 Each station was equipped with a "Mercurial Barometer, two Thermometers (a maximum and a minimum Thermometer), an Anemometer to measure the velocity of the wind, a Wind Vane and a Rain Gauge".
 Reports were sent in coded form to the Observatory at 8 am and 8 pm every day, Eastern Standard Time (then known as "75th meridian time"), and used to produce a chart predicting the weather for the following 36 hours.
 These predictions were then telegraphed across the country, and charts were distributed to newspapers and the Board of Trade, where they could be viewed by the public.
 With the installation of telephones, the Observatory also offered weather reports on demand, which was an important service to fruit vendors, who used the reports to plan shipping.